LilaR66/algo-speech-nlp-project/EuroSENS_dataset/README.md

-title: "EuroSENS Dataset Setup and Preprocessing"
-author: Lila Roig
-date: 2025-03-21
----

 # EuroSENS Dataset Setup and Preprocessing

-This file explains how to download and setup the EuroSENS dataset to reproduce the experiments.
+This file explains how to download and setup the EuroSENS dataset to reproduce the experiments.\
+*Author: Lila Roig*

 ---
 ## STEP 1: Download EuroSENS dataset